Column: Enjoy and appreciate this ride called life

 Consider your lot in Life.
 Are you using it for building or parking?
 None of us is promised tomorrow, so let’s get busy doing some seizing, and hear some chatter out there!

 Luke Wilson is a columnist for the Arcadian.
-Email him at troubador55@embarqmail.com.
+Email him at troubador55@embarqmail.com.^p

 Post a comment as